 - 1. Explain the purpose of each published safety practice - 2.
-Identify the safety practice that best applies to given situations

-This section is divided into two parts:

-- A. Review of published safety practices (15 minutes) - B. Safety practices review exercise (15 minutes)

-Total Unit Time: 30 minutes
+Identify safety practices that best apply to given situations - TIMING This section is divided into two parts: - A. Review of published safety practices (15 minutes) - B. Safety practices review exercise (15 minutes) - Total Unit Time: 30 minutes